duckdb/duckdb-web/docs/data/parquet/encryption.md

 ## Reading and Writing Encrypted Files

 Using the `PRAGMA add_parquet_key` function, named encryption keys of 128, 192, or 256 bits can be added to a session.
-These keys are stored in-memory.
+These keys are stored in-memory:

 ```sql
 PRAGMA add_parquet_key('key128', '0123456789112345');